Cat Miller

 For my MRes project, I focused on decolonising the Artist’s Book, a form that traditionally has low visibility as a result of being hidden away in library archives, viewable only by appointment.

-The use of emerging technology enables the viewer to hear the adult thoughts of the artist whilst viewing childhood photographs from the artist's family album at the same time.
+What is interesting about the Album Amicorum project and the use of emerging technology, is that it enables the viewer to hear the adult thoughts of the artist, whilst viewing childhood photographs from the artist's family album, in real time.

-- Nóēma Poēma —two poetic volumes mapping the inner terrain
+• Nóēma Poēma—a poetic archive of matrilineal musings mapping the inner terrain

 For me, each poem is a keyframe moment in the experiential timeline of my life, and each song has become a sonic memory that is now an integral part of my identity.